G-Conard/g-conard.github.io/index.md

 ## Resume

-For a quick summary of my work and experiences, you can take a look at my <a href="documents/Gabrielle-Conard-Resume.pdf" target="_blank">resume.</a>
+For a quick summary of my work and experiences, you can take a look at my <a href="documents/Gabrielle-Conard-Resume.pdf" target="_blank">resume.</a> You can also check out my LinkedIn profile, https://www.linkedin.com/in/gabrielle-conard/.

 ## Quadruped Robots